heykapil/heykapil.in/content/blog/maple-2021-on-macos.md

 ⚠️ Proceed at your own risk!

-1. Download the Maple 2021.1 from the following link [https://info.ghg.dk/it/Programmer]()
+1. Download the Maple 2021.1 from the following [link](https://info.ghg.dk/it/Programmer/)
-2. Use the following license (`Macintosh HD/Library/Frameworks/Maple.framework/Versions/2021/license/license.dat`)
+2. Use the following license (Macintosh HD > Library > Frameworks > Maple.framework > Versions > 2021 > license > license.dat)

     ```dat
     FEATURE Maple2021 maplelmg 2100.0101 permanent uncounted \